-Senate Passes NDIC Bill To Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions
+Senate Passes NDIC Bill to Safeguard Bank Depositors’ Funds, Stabilise Financial Institutions

-The Senate on Tuesday passed for third and final reading, a bill meant to strengthen the capacity of the Nigeria Deposit Insurance Corporation (NDIC)’s capacity to safeguard bank depositors’ funds, ensure the stability of financial institutions, and promote trust in the banking system.
+The senate on Tuesday passed for third and final reading a bill meant to strengthen the capacity of the Nigeria Deposit Insurance Corporation (NDIC) to safeguard bank depositors’ funds, ensure the stability of financial institutions, and promote trust in the banking system.

-The legislation titled: ‘Nigeria Deposit Insurance Corporation Act No 33 of 2023,’ was sponsored by Senator Mukhail Adetokunbo Abiru (Lagos East) and all the members of the Senate Committee on Banking, Insurance and other Financial Institutions.
+The legislation, titled, “Nigeria Deposit Insurance Corporation Act No 33 of 2023,” was sponsored by Senator Adetokunbo Abiru (Lagos East) and all the members of the Senate Committee on Banking, Insurance and other Financial Institutions.

-The Bill consolidated the power of the president to appoint the chairman and members of the board of the NDIC, while the Central Bank of Nigeria (CBN), which hitherto recommend to the appointees, would now concentrate on supervising the corporation.
+The bill consolidated the power of the president to appoint the chairman and members of the board of NDIC, while the Central Bank of Nigeria (CBN), which hitherto recommended the appointees, would now concentrate on supervising the corporation.

-The NDIC, based on the new amendment of its Act, would focus on the examination of the banks.
+Based on the new amendment of its Act, the NDIC would focus on the scrutiny of the banks.

-He noted that despite the fact that the NDIC 2023 Act made substantial improvements to the 2006 Act, its implementation had been fraught with continuous debates.
+Abiru stated that despite the fact that the NDIC 2023 Act made substantial improvements to the 2006 Act, its implementation had been fraught with debate.

-He specifically said stakeholders had consistently been engaging in series of appeals on the need for an amendment of the Act to address all the issues that have been raised concerning it.
+He said stakeholders had consistently engaged in series of appeals on the need for an amendment of the Act to address issues that had been raised concerning it.

-He said: “The Nigerian Deposit Insurance Corporation (Amendment) Bill, 2024 is thus a critical piece of legislation aimed at strengthening the Nigerian financial system.
+According to the senator, “The Nigerian Deposit Insurance Corporation (Amendment) Bill, 2024, is, thus, a critical piece of legislation aimed at strengthening the Nigerian financial system.

 “The proposed amendments will enhance the NDIC’s capacity to safeguard depositors, ensure the stability of financial institutions, and promote trust in the banking system.

-Abiru added that the current Bill would lay to rest once and for all, the claims that the bill that was assented to by the former President Muhammadu Buhari, was materially different from what was passed by the 9th National Assembly.
+Abiru added that the current bill would lay to rest once and for all, the claims that the bill that was assented to by former President Muhammadu Buhari was materially different from what was passed by the ninth National Assembly.

-“The principal (2023) Act curiously restricts the president’s power to appoint the managing director and executive directors and provides that they are to be to persons recommended by the Central Bank of Nigeria Governor.
+“The principal (2023) Act curiously restricts the President’s power to appoint the Managing Director and Executive Directors and provides that they are to be persons recommended by the Central Bank of Nigeria governor.

 “The (2024) bill (now) seeks to amend this provision to bring it in line with and in consonance with Mr. President’s power of appointment as enshrined in the Constitution of the Federal Republic of Nigeria 1999 (as amended).